danieleades/requiem/docs/src/getting-started/quick-start.md

 - `_version`: Format version for future compatibility
 - `uuid`: A globally unique, stable identifier
 - `created`: Timestamp of creation

+The heading includes:
+- `# USR-001`: The HRID as the first token in the first heading
+- Followed by the title text (currently empty)

 The body (currently empty) is where you'll write the requirement text.